kjamison/nemo/README.md

     1. Given a lesion mask, identify all streamlines it intersects, and identify the endpoints of those streamlines to compute brain regions for which we expect a reduction of connectivity
     2. Compute ChaCo (Change in Connectivity) score, which is the ratio of (disrupted streamlines)/(total streamlines) for each voxel or ROI (chacovol), or voxel/ROI pair (chacoconn). **0=no disconnection.
 1=complete disconnection**

-Additionally, we have created a user-friendly web interface to run this tool in the cloud (AWS):
+We have created a user-friendly web interface to run this tool in the cloud (AWS):
 * Main web GUI code in [uploader.js](website/uploader.js)
 * Uploading via this website triggers an AWS Lambda event, which executes [s3-lambda.py](website/config/s3-lambda.py) to launch an AWS EC2 instance
 * On the EC2 instance, [nemo_startup.sh](website/config/nemo_startup.sh) manages the entire input/output workflow, and uploads the results to S3, triggering a second AWS Lambda event in [s3-lambda.py](website/config/s3-lambda.py) that emails the user a link to the results

-## Input
+# Inputs
 * **NOTE: All input volumes must already be transformed into 1mm MNI152 v6 space** (eg: using FSL's FNIRT or ANTs)
     * 182x218x182 voxels (best) or 181x217x181 (this sometimes results if upsampling SPM 2mm output to 1mm)
     * Volumes matching either of these 2 sizes are then nearest-neighbor interpolated to the MNI template to avoid any voxel ordering issues.